bucketeer-io/node-server-sdk/README.md

 ```

 ### Write tests
 - Write tests in the `src/__tests__` directory.
-The test files should have the `.test.ts` suffix, following snake_case naming convention.
+The test files should following snake_case naming convention.
 Its differ from the library code which uses camelCase.
 - Use `ava` as the test runner.
 You can find the configuration in the [ava.config.mjs](./ava.config.mjs) file.
 - Run all tests using `make test` command.
 - Run single test using `make test-single <path-to-test-file>` command.